AccelNA/timeLogs/security.md

     ROLE_USER  :'USER',
     ROLE_GUEST :'GUEST'

-compare above code and decode value and findout the Role.
+Compare above code and decode value and findout the Role.
 These Role value is determines which template is need to render in view part.

     var App = React.createClass({
      	render: function () {